- Nneka Hall

 - Massachusetts Ambassador

-- March 2019 Advocate of the Year Award from The Boston Public Health Commission’s Community Action Network
+- In March 2019 she received an Advocate of the Year Award from The Boston Public Health Commission’s Community Action Network.

-- December 2019 Union Capital Boston’s Community Advocate of the Year
+- In December 2019 she was named a Union Capital Boston’s Community Advocate of the Year award recipient.

-- February 2020 Congresswoman Ayanna Pressley’s guest at the State of the Union and recipient of the Brinklow Humanitarian Microgrant
+- In February 2020 she was Congresswoman Ayanna Pressley’s guest at the State of the Union, a Panelist at the Vinfen Moving Images Film Festival and the recipient of the Brinklow Humanitarian Microgrant.

-- January 2021 appointed to the Racial Inequities in Maternal Health Commission
+- In January 2021 Nneka was appointed to the Racial Inequities in Maternal Mortality Commission.

-- September 2021 joined the board of Postpartum Support International of MA.
+- In September 2021 Nneka was invited to join the Board of Postpartum Support International of Massachusetts.